Fresh Golden Delicious Apples

 - A thin skin makes Golden Delicious one of the best pie apples around.

-- When cool nights precede harvest, Golden Delicious often come off the tree with a rosy pink blush over their yellow background.
+- When cool nights precede harvest, Golden Delicious apples often come off the tree with a rosy pink blush over their yellow background.

 - Golden Delicious is the official state fruit of West Virginia.